- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

-Instead of having an annoying boom arm hanging down in front of your face, the noise cancelling hidden microphone works wonders without being in the way.
+Instead of having an annoying boom arm hanging down in front of your face, the noise-canceling hidden microphone works wonders without being in the way.

 In fact, the Elite 800s show off how good your voice sounds in the microphone as well.
 The headphones allow you to actively monitor your voice to make sure you’re not screaming into the microphone and being obnoxious.

-In addition, the headphones also have a compressor built in.
-This means that your voice will translate at the correct volume in game instead of having awkward peaks and dips.
+Also, the headphones have a compressor built-in.
+This means that your voice will translate at the correct volume in-game instead of having awkward peaks and dips.